Kimformatics/Kimformatics/README.md

 ## Academic Pursuits 🎓

 I recently completed a Ph.D. in Biomedical Informatics with a focus in Healthcare Informatics, at Rutgers University.
 My dissertation is not just research; it's a personal mission to use AI/Machine Learning to improve the health outcomes of Black women living with HIV, reflecting my commitment to real-time solutions for health disparities.
-I also have a strong interst in artifical intelligence / machine learning applications in the fields of chemical informatics and computatinal toxicology.
+I also have a strong interst in artifical intelligence / machine learning applications in the fields of Health Disparities, Environemntal Engineering / Toxicology, and Chemical Informatics.

 ## Advocacy and Outreach

-Understanding and being a beneficiary of the power of community and representation, I'm former Founder and Executive Director of BlackTIDES Data, a volunteer organization where I previously served as the Director of Epidemiology and Informatics.
-I also curate newsletters in Computational / Environmental Toxicology and Chemical Informatics, as well as Healthcare Data Science and Health Disparities, where I share my insights, latest research findings, and analysis using the latest data analytics tools to foster a deeper understanding among professionals and enthusiasts alike.
+Understanding and being a beneficiary of the power of community and representation, also curate newsletters in Computational / Environmental Toxicology and Chemical Informatics, as well as Healthcare Data Science and Health Disparities, where I share my insights, latest research findings, and analysis using the latest data analytics tools to foster a deeper understanding among professionals and enthusiasts alike.
 Through these platforms, I am committed to uplifting and expanding the representation of women and racial and gender minorities in STEM fields, ensuring they have the network and knowledge to excel and thrive.

 ### Let's Connect